VitalizeINC/Rhymo-Backend/API_DOCUMENTATION.md

 2. **Tashdid (Shadda)**: Character code `1617` is duplicated with the previous character
 3. **Vowel Marks**: Characters `1614`, `1615`, `1616` are handled as vowel marks
 4. **Special Characters**: 'آ', 'ا', 'ی', 'و' are processed for proper syllable division
+5. **Ya and Vav Processing**: Special logic to determine if 'ی' and 'و' act as consonants or vowels

 ---